-The bad news is that there isn’t a ‘magic cure’; if there were the psychologists and communication specialists who have been researching the issue for many years would have found it by now.
+If there were ,the psychologists and communication specialists who have been researching the issue for decades would have found it by now.

 I once heard someone say: ‘We all get butterflies in our stomach when we are presenting and that’s fine, the trick is to get them flying in formation.’

 There is a great deal you can do to get those butterflies to fly in formation and get the ‘taxman’ knocking more softly on your door.